tatomyr/purity/README.md

 > Please take into account that not all possible variants could be parsed at the moment.
 > E. g. so far we only support autoclosing components.
+> Also, having `=` sign inside an attribute's value will probably break parsing.

 Also you can use `connect` method to pass all the data from the shared application state like so: